vpisarev/ficus/README.md

 ```
 cd <ficus_root>/src
 make
-./ficus -run -O3 ../examples/fst.fx # can also run other programs in <ficus_root>/test
+./ficus -run -O3 ../examples/fst.fx # can also try other scripts in <ficus_root>/examples
 ```

 ## How to use